JSAbrahams/mamba/README.md

 # Mamba

+This is the Mamba programming language.
-The Mamba programming language.
-Documentation can be found [here](https://github.com/JSAbrahams/mamba_doc).
+The Documentation can be found [here](https://github.com/JSAbrahams/mamba_doc).

-It's like python, but with null and type safety.
-T
+This documentation outlines the different language features, and also contains a formal specification of the language.

+In short, Mamba is Python but with a few key features:
+* Type checking
+* Null safety
+* Clear distinction between state and mutability, and immutability and statelessness

-This is transpiler, which converts Mamba source code to python source files.
+This is a transpiler that converts Mamba source code to Python source files, written in Rust.
-Mamba code should therefore be interoperable with python code, meaning functions written in python can be called in Mamba and vice versa.
+Mamba code should therefore be interoperable with Python code, meaning functions written in Python can be called in Mamba and vice versa.

 ## 👥 Contributing

 Check out the [contributing](/CONTRIBUTING.md) document for contribution guidelines.
+Please read this document carefully before submitting your first issue or pull request.

 ## 🔨 Tooling

-Several tools are used to ensure the quality of the codebase.
+Several tools are used to maintain the quality of the codebase.
+These tools are used by the continuous integration tools to statically check submitted code.
+Therefore, to save time, it is a good idea to install these tools locally and run them before pushing your changes.

 ### Rustfmt